 Responsible for enforcing the law

 The Pollution Control section of Environmental and Consumer Protection is responsible for the administration and enforcement of the Water Pollution (Jersey) Law 2000.
-This is done in two principle ways, the:

 Report a pollution incident

 To report a pollution incident, phone the reporting line number +44 (01534) 709535.
 Where available, an Officer may attend or alternatively offer you guidance on minimising potential pollution and remediating actual pollution.
 Pollution Control can contacted by email at email@example.com.

 Pollution incidents occurring in the marine environment can also be reported to Jersey Coastguard by phone at +44 (0) 1534 447705 or VHF 82.